The Million Token Question: What We Actually Found

 Method Summary

-- Fill levels ranged from 10 percent to 90 percent, in 20-point steps.
+- I tested 10 percent to 90 percent fill in 20 point steps.

-- Relevant corpus: recent Hugging Face model cards.
+- The relevant corpus was recent Hugging Face model cards.

-- Irrelevant padding and pollution: Project Gutenberg text.
+- The irrelevant padding and pollution came from Project Gutenberg text.

-- Environment: identical prompts across strategies; latency measured wall-clock on a single GCP VM with serial requests and no batching.
+- The environment used identical prompts across strategies.
+I measured elapsed time on a single GCP VM with serial requests and no batching.

-The free-tier setup mattered here.
-The runner had to respect rolling token caps and a 1,000-embedding daily cap, and it had to resume cleanly after 429s.
-I tracked answer quality, grounding behavior, latency, and cost.
+The free tier setup shaped the runner.
+I had to throttle requests for rolling token caps and stop before the 1,000 embedding daily cap.
+After an early 429, I changed the runner so it could resume from the last completed item.
+I tracked answer quality and grounding behavior.
+I also tracked latency and cost.
 For the reported F1 results, differences smaller than about 0.01 should be treated as noise.

 Limits

-These results are useful, but they are not universal.
+These results are useful, but they are bounded.

-The study uses one model family, one main corpus type, and question styles centered on factual lookup and synthesis.
-Code assistants, legal search, scientific literature, or multi-turn agents may behave differently.
+The study uses Gemini 2.0 Flash against Hugging Face model cards.
+The questions are mostly factual lookup and synthesis questions.
+Do not assume the same ranking will hold for code assistants or legal search.
 The absolute F1 numbers are also less important than the relative differences between strategies, because the evaluation was intentionally strict.

-The safest claim is this: in this workload, context engineering changed system behavior materially.
-Whether the same ranking holds in your workload is something you should test, not assume.
+The safest claim is narrow.
+In this workload, context engineering changed system behavior materially.
+You should test whether the same ranking holds in your workload.

 Bottom Line

-That is the reason I think context engineering deserves attention as a discipline.
-It is the work that turns raw model capacity into predictable system behavior.
+That is why I think context engineering deserves attention as a discipline.
+Teams need that work if they want raw model capacity to produce predictable system behavior.

 The full repo and analysis are available at github.com/srinidhi621/context-engineering-experiments.